Skip to main content

 Usage

 Once the website tag is installed, the Unify Intent client will automatically start collecting events on your website.
-Most of the time, there is nothing else you need to do.
+Often, there is nothing else you need to do.
 If you’d like to manually trigger events in specific places on your website, you can do so by calling the client directly.
 When you include the tag in your HTML, you will immediately be able to access the client at window.unify (or simply unify since window is global).

 Console